amarpan/how-to-install-and-configure-zshell/README.md

 ## Change Zsh Theme
 By default, the theme is set to `robbyrussell`.
 However, this is rather plain and there are over 100+ pre-bundled themes with a wide assortment of colors and styles to choose from.

-For example, here are just of 3 of the several unique themes to choose from:
+For example, here are 3 uniquely different themes to choose from:

 1. agnoster
 ![Agnoster Theme Preview](agnoster-theme-preview.png)